The Year in Google Ads: The 27 Biggest Stories of 2017

 Quality Score.
 We harp on it.
 Google harps on it.
 It’s really important.

-So, when Google decided to overhaul the way it allows us to reference and report on Quality Score within AdWords, people were stoked.
+So, when Google decided to overhaul the way it allows us to reference and report on Quality Score within Google Ads, people were stoked.

 Now, you can look at current and historical Quality Score for selected search terms, comparing metrics against any previous period you denote in the date range.
 In addition to seeing Quality Score in earnest, you can also look at the current and historical iterations of the individual components—ad relevance, landing pages experience, and expected CTR—of Quality Score.